Digital Media Cinema Production (DCPR)

 Offers independent study as directed in reading or in individual projects; offered at the discretion and approval of the department chairperson.
 May be repeated for a maximum of 9 credits toward graduation.

-Focuses on advanced writing for long-form media projects including feature narrative films, documentary projects, episodic television series, experimental new media, interactive games, etc. Introduces participants to the process, discipline, and format necessary to outline, write, and refine a character-driven media script that will ultimately have a running time of over forty-five minutes.
-May be repeated for a maximum of 4 credits toward graduation.
+Focuses on advanced writing for long-form media projects including feature narrative films, documentary projects, episodic television series, etc. Requires the completion of a feature film script or a TV pilot script and series bible.
+Prepares students for professional work as writers in the film and television industry.
+May be repeated for a maximum of 6 credits toward graduation.

 Lab access fee of $45 applies.